|End Trailer Instructions|

 Step 5 Mark the folds on the main body.
 All folds are "peak" folds.

-Step 8 Apply glue to the back side of flap A. Glue flap A onto the base (part 1) so that it wraps around the bottom of the base (see Figure 2).
+Step 7 Apply glue to the back side of flap A. Glue flap A onto the base (part 2) so that it wraps around the bottom of the base (see Figure 2 below).
 Make sure that the blue marks on flap A align with the blue marks on part 2, and that the green marks on flap A align with the green marks on part 2.
 This alignment is very important; if you don't get it right the model will be twisted or bent.
+Also, make sure that part 2 is oriented correctly, in the same respective orientation to part 1 as on the parts sheet.

 Figure 2 Cross-section of the model.
 This shows how the parts fit together.

-Step 10 Glue flap U to close the end of the trailer.
-(Insert a small piece of cardboard or a thin object inside the body so that you can press on the flap).
-Fold flap S onto part 2 and glue it down.
+Step 10 With flap U dry, fold flap S onto part 2 and glue it down.
 Make sure the green alignment marks are lined up.
-Since it's difficult to press down on this area, temporarily insert a piece of cardboard crosswise in the space under part 2 to press against.
-(Try it before gluing!)
+Since it's difficult to press down on this area, use a table knife or other thin, stiff object and insert it under part 2 to apply pressure from inside the model.
+(Practice this before gluing!)

 Step 11 Score part 3, the underbody.
-Score along its entire length at the six places indicated by arrows, and score on the RED LINE at one end of the part.
+Score along its entire length at the six places indicated by arrows, and also score on the RED LINE at the end of the part.

 Step 12 Cut out part 3.
 Cut along the two short diagonal lines that meet the ends of the red line.

 Step 13 Mark the folds on the underbody.
 In the order from flap C to flap D, the first and last fold should be "valley" folds and the four others should be "peak" folds.
-Refer to the blue part of Figure 2.
+Refer to the blue part of Figure 1 to see what a cross-section should look like.
 The folds on the red lines should be "valley"; the ends of part 3 fold upwards to form the ends of the body.

 Step 15 Repeat the last step for flap D.

 Step 17 Fold the end of the underbody upwards into the body until it is vertical.
-Flaps E (two of them) should be glued to the inside of the body as shown in Figure 3 below.
-Make sure the end walls remain vertical while you glue flaps E.
+Flaps E (three of them) should be glued to the inside of the body as shown in Figure 3 below.
+Make sure the end wall remains vertical while you glue flaps E.

 Step 18 Score part 4, the wheels, according to the arrows.
-The score mark along the top should not cross the small flaps J and H.
+The two small white square flaps H should also be scored.

 Step 19 Cut out part 4 and fold it.
-All folds are "peak" folds except the ones along the top; the little triangular areas should be bent up with a "valley" fold.
+All folds are "peak" folds.

 Step 20 Fold the bottom flaps (unlabeled) to the back of the wheels.
-These flaps are not glued to anything and are used only for stiffness.
+These flaps are not glued to anything and are used only to provide stiffness.

 Figure 4 Part 4 after assembly

-Step 22 Glue the completed part 4 onto the end of the body opposite the doors.
-The end of the wheel box should touch the vertical wall inside the trailer body (see Figure 3) and the top of the wheel box should touch the inside of the trailer roof; apply glue to the areas shaded in gray in Figure 3.
-One end of the roof insulator should fit in the slit at the end of the roof, as shown in Figure 5.
+Step 22 Glue the completed part 4 onto the open end of the body.
+The end of the wheel box should touch the vertical wall inside the trailer body (see Figure 5) and the top of the wheel box should touch the inside of the trailer roof; apply glue to the areas shaded in gray in Figure 3.
 Make sure everything is centered and square before the glue dries.

 Figure 5 Part 4 after gluing to body